tathyagarg/arraysql/docs/SYNTAX.md

 [datatype](max_size)
 ```
 Where `max_size` is the maximum number of elements the collection can hold.
-Datatypes in MaybeSQL always follow a syntax of `LABEL(options)`, where options may be left empty.
+Datatypes in ArraySQL always follow a syntax of `LABEL(options)`, where options may be left empty.

 ### String Datatypes
 1. `STRING(size)`: A string of size `size` bytes.